Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.2.0**
+- **Update to Reffect v0.2.3**
+- Added trait filter for Holosmith Heat (100 or 150 heat).
+- Added trait filter for Scourge Shade (3 or 1 shades).
+- Added trait filter for Bladesworn Charges (10 or 5 charges max).
+- Added Firebrand Pages bar, with trait filter for Archivist of Wispers (5 or 8 pages).
+- Added Deadeye Malice bar, with trait filter for Maleficent Seven (5 or 7 malice).
+- Added Thief Initiative bar, with trait filters for the amount of Initiative (Preparedness*, Specter).
+_* Currently checking for any of the three Major Adept traits in the Trickery spec, as checking for Preparedness itself is not working._

 **1.1.3**
 - Added background (toggleable) to Health and Resource bars and icons for better visibility.